A Quantitative Study of SMS Phishing Detection: Introduction

-\begin{enumerate}[leftmargin=*] \item We designed and conducted an online survey with 214 participants to gain insights into how different user and message factors affect users' likelihood to interact, comfort levels with interacting and their judgement of real and fake messages. \item We explore a series of user demographics, attitudes and behaviors in order to identify statistically significant trends that may lead users to be more likely to interact with real and fake messages. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item We designed and conducted an online survey with 187 participants to gain insights into how different user and message factors affect users' likelihood to interact, comfort levels with interacting and their judgement of real and fake messages. \item We explore a series of user demographics, attitudes and behaviors in order to identify statistically significant trends that may lead users to be more likely to interact with real and fake messages. \end{enumerate}

-\textbf{Key Results:} Our results reveal that likely interaction rates and comfort levels significantly predict the participants' accuracy in correctly identifying real and fake messages.
-These findings underscore the importance of user perception in accurately discerning between real and fake messages.
-Regarding demographics, ethnicity, age, income, and occupation significantly impacted participants' likelihood to interact, comfort with interacting, and accuracy with the messages.
-We also observed that different message elements influenced accuracy; for fake messages, scrutinizing the sender and URL was crucial for identifying messages correctly, while for real messages, the most influential aspects were the entity and call-to-action.
-The study emphasizes the need for companies to craft easily distinguishable SMS messages.
-Additionally, several behavioral metrics analyzed in this survey were significantly correlated with lower interaction rates with fake messages.
+\textbf{Key Results:} Our results reveal that participants' likelihood of interaction and comfort levels significantly predict their accuracy in correctly identifying real and fake messages.
+These findings underscore the importance of user perception in smishing detection tasks.
+Demographic factors such as ethnicity, age, income, and occupation also had a significant impact on participants' propensity to interact, their comfort levels, and their accuracy in dealing with messages.
+Furthermore, we observed that different elements within messages influenced accuracy differently; for fake messages, scrutinizing the sender and URL proved crucial for correct identification, whereas for real messages, the most influential aspects were the entity and the call-to-action.
+Additionally, we noted significantly different effects on comfort levels and interaction rates depending on which parts of the messages users focused on.
+The study highlights the necessity for improvements in user training and the development of SMS security features that focus user attention on key aspects of messages.

+\textbf{Implications of Our Work:} We have conducted this study and unveiled both human factors and SMS attributes in smishing scenarios.
+We believe that our study will provide a solid foundation for designing security warnings, developing anti-smishing technologies, and creating smishing awareness programs.
+We have provided details on the implications of our work in the latter part of this paper.